 • AWS takes care of OS maintenance/patching, optimizations, setup, configuration, monitoring, failure recovery, and backups

 DynamoDB is a serverless service that automatically scales up and down to adjust for capacity and maintain performance.
 It also has built-in high availability and fault tolerance.
+AWS automatically encrypts data that is stored in Amazon DynamoDB.
+Amazon DynamoDB is an AWS key-value database offering consistent single-digit millisecond performance at any scale.

 • Fully Managed Highly available with replication across 3 AZ